georgeebeh/cloud-resume/README.md

 # cloud-resume
-A project that designs and deploys a web-based version on my resume.
+A project that designs and deploys a web-based version of my resume using Amazon S3, Cloudfront, WAF, Route53 e.tc.